SujitkumarAhir/FacebookAlbumsArchiver/README.md

 ## Code Quality

 Run the PHPUnit tests with PHPUnit.
-You can configure an API key and token in BaseTest.php to run all calls, but this will require some setup on the Google Developer Console.
+You can configure an API key and token in googleConfig.php to run all calls, but this will require some setup on the Google Developer Console.

 ## Coding Style (PHP CodeSniffer)